dougeby/IntuneDocs/intune/developer/app-sdk-android.md

 An example flow might look something like the following:
 * User selects a document to open in the app.
-* During the open flow, prior to reading data from disk, the app confirms the identity that should be used to display the content
+  * During the open flow, prior to reading data from disk, the app confirms the identity that should be used to display the content:

+    ```java
-  * MAMFileProtectionInfo info = MAMFileProtectionManager.getProtectionInfo(docPath)
+    MAMFileProtectionInfo info = MAMFileProtectionManager.getProtectionInfo(docPath)
-  * if(info)
+    if (info != null)
-      MAMPolicyManager.setUIPolicyIdentity(activity, info.getIdentity(), callback)
+        MAMPolicyManager.setUIPolicyIdentity(activity, info.getIdentity(), callback, EnumSet.noneOf<IdentitySwitchOption.class>)
+    ```

-  * The app waits until a result is reported to callback
+  * The app waits until a result is reported to callback.
   * If the reported result is a failure, the app does not display the document.
 * The app opens and renders the file.